 When I reached Kenya, it took 5 minutes to clear the immigration with Kenya evisa, and I found that visa on arrival is also easily available at the airport for the same price.

-Journey from Airport to city was safe and smooth. it took around 40 minutes to reach Westlands, it was night time.
+Journey from Airport to city was safe and smooth. it took around 40 minutes to reach city center and I arrived at night time so did not see much.

 Accommodation in Nairobi

-Food usually cost around $5 per meal, I ate fast food in Nairobi, and it always cost me $5 per meal.
+Food usually costs around $5 per meal, I ate fast food in Nairobi, it always cost me $5 per meal.

 Transportation in Nairobi